un-ts/changesets-gitlab/README.md

 # http_proxy, https_proxy, no_proxy environment variables are supported at the same time

 GITLAB_HOST # optional, if you're using custom GitLab host, will fallback to `CI_SERVER_URL` if not provided

+CI_COMMIT_SHA      # required, the pipeline trigger commit; used to reset the release branch and to attribute API pushes/tags CI_COMMIT_REF_NAME # required, the pipeline branch name, used as the default merge request base branch CI_PROJECT_ID      # required, the project id used by the GitLab API

+# The CI_* variables above are injected automatically by GitLab CI, but may be
+# unavailable by default in other CI environments, where they must be set explicitly.

 GITLAB_TOKEN                           # required, token with accessibility to push, package registries, and merge request APIs.
 Note the CI_JOB_TOKEN does not have sufficient permissions
 GITLAB_TOKEN_TYPE                      # optional, type of the provided token in GITLAB_TOKEN. defaults to personal access token.
 Can be `oauth` if you use Gitlab Oauth (personal access) token